tc39/notes/es7/2017-01/jan-26.md

 AWB: Final though, if you could go with own you could use it for both purposes as the sigil.
 It's private and otherwise a rpoperty.

-BF: I'm hesistate because we have all of these getOWn properties.
+BFS: I'm hesistate because we have all of these getOWn properties.

 MM/AWB: It's the same meeting

-BF: it's not about privacy
+BFS: it's not about privacy

 DE: the own is not about private properties